mindgarage/very-deep-learning-wise2223/assignment1_CNNs/practical.md

 **1. ResNet**
 **2. InceptionV3**

-Along with that, you will get a first hand experience on finetuning Deep Learning models.
+Along with that, you will get a first-hand experience on finetuning Deep Learning models.

 ### Task Description
 Train a **ResNet** and an **InceptionV3 Net** on a dataset of **Cats and Dogs**